 Students must have the ability to complete reading assignments, search and evaluate the literature, complete written assignments and maintain written records.
 They must be able to communicate in oral and written English effectively, efficiently, and sensitively.
 They must be able to communicate clearly in order to provide and elicit information, describe accurately changes in mood, activity and posture, and understand verbal as well as nonverbal communication.
-These skills must be able to communicate rapidly and clearly during interdisciplinary meetings, elicit a thorough history from patients, and communicate complex findings in appropriate terms to patients, family and various members of the health care team.
+These skills must be performed in clinical settings as well as in the classroom.
+For example, students must be able to communicate rapidly and clearly during interdisciplinary meetings, elicit a thorough history from patients, and communicate complex findings in appropriate terms to patients, family and various members of the health care team.